 Here’s what’s on the horizon:

-- New Mexico pregnancy accommodation law effective May 20.
+- Indiana limited pregnancy accommodation law effective July 1.

 - Oregon paid family leave contributions required January 1.

 - New Mexico paid sick leave effective July 1.

 - Colorado paid family leave deductions begin January 1.

 - Illinois employers must begin to file annual reports similar to EEO-1 with the Illinois Secretary of State.

 - Colorado paid family leave benefits begin January 1.

 - Illinois employers with more than 100 employees must file equal pay registration certificate effective March 23.

 - California pay data reporting due March 31 for certain employers.

 - New York quarantine leave law extended into 2021.